 As you can see from the examples in this newsletter, creativity, respecting dignity and not asking individuals to do what they can no longer do produces ease and cooperation.
-If you would like a complete list of the Eight Steps to Avoiding Resistance with an Aging Family Member, please call Lindsay Freeman at (925) 937-2018 or email her at LindsayF@EldercareAnswers.com.
+If you would like a complete list of the Eight Steps to Avoiding Resistance with an Aging Family Member, please call our Client Services Representative, Lindsay Freeman, at (925) 937-2018 or email her at LindsayF@EldercareAnswers.com.